 This changed my relationship with the girls in my class.
 To me they were like old women after that.
 It really threw me for a loop.

-Being number eight in a family of nine children I witnessed first hand the fighting, divorcing, and "I'll get the shotgun and shoot the SOB" of my older siblings, so I did not entertain a view of marriage as a stable environment.
+Being the next to last in a family of nine children I witnessed first hand the fighting, divorcing, and "I'll get the shotgun and shoot the SOB" of my older siblings, so I did not entertain a view of marriage as a stable environment.
 It was probably those Baptist preachers who convinced me that divorced people go to hell when they die and I sure did not want to go there.
 Years later I told my wife I did not want to have children because I was afraid they might turn out to be like my brothers and sisters.
 Well too, the babies that a sister left with us after marrying an old bigamist who got to her.
 The babies got trench mouth from crawling on the floor where we had tracked cow manure into the house on our shoes.
 That was another mess.

 About the second week into the police academy, I was approached by a fellow cadet who got right to inquiring about my sex life.
 I told him I was seeing a girl I had met at the laundromat.
 After that he continually sought me out and greeted me as the laundromat casanova.
 This guy really took an interest in me.
 Really pushy.